 The conversion rate for search advertising is determined by the number of leads you get divided by clicks.

-Our benchmarks show many industries, including physicians and surgeons, animals and pets, auto repair, and dentists have high average conversion rates—over 12%.
+Our benchmarks show many industries, including physicians and surgeons, auto repair, and dentists have high average conversion rates—over 11%.

 The search experts we talked to had mixed advice when it comes to conversion rate—some experts, like Brett, said they counted conversion rate as one of the most important PPC metrics to measure and a true signifier of success.